Traffic indication map: 802.11 standard

-DTIM Period
+DTIM period

-The higher the DTIM period, the longer a client device may sleep and therefore the more power that a particular client device may potentially save.
+The higher the DTIM period, the longer a client device may sleep and therefore the more power a particular client device may save.

 Client devices in wireless networks may have conflicting requirements for power consumption and communication throughput when in power-save mode.
 For example, laptop computers may require relatively high communication throughput and may have low sensitivity to power consumption.
 Therefore, a relatively low DTIM period, for example 1, may be suitable for these devices.
 Pocket devices, however, may require relatively low communication throughput and may be operated by batteries of relatively low capacity.
 Therefore, a higher DTIM period, for example 8, may be suitable for pocket devices.
 But some of these have a medium to high communication throughput, while still having small batteries, so would benefit from a medium DTIM period, such as 4.

 In the present standards, an access point is able to store only a single DTIM period.
 Consequently, different client devices in power-save mode will all wake up for the same beacon frames according to the DTIM period.
 A network manager may need to balance the conflicting requirements for power consumption and communication throughput when in power-save mode of client devices in different wireless networks when configuring the DTIM period of an access point.
 In the future, an access point that can serve multiple service sets (multiple SSIDs) may have a separate DTIM period for each service set.
-A network manager may consider the requirements of power consumption and communication throughput of client devices in a particular wireless networks when determining which DTIM period to configure for which service set.
+A network manager may consider the requirements of power consumption and communication throughput of client devices in a particular wireless network when determining which DTIM period to configure for which service set.
 A higher DTIM period may increase the potential savings in power consumption but reduce the communication throughput, and vice versa.